mcinglis/c-style/readme.md

-#### Minimize what you expose; declare functions `static` where you can
+#### Minimize what you expose; declare top-level names `static` where you can

 Your header files should *only* include things that users need to use your library.
 Internal functions or structs or macros should not be provided here; declare them in their respective source files.
 If it's needed among multiple source files, provide an internal header file.

-If a function isn't exported in the header, declare it as `static` in the source file to give it internal linkage.
+If a function or global variable isn't exported in the header, declare it as `static` in the source file to give it internal linkage.
 This eliminates the chance of name-clashes among object files, enables a few optimizations, and can improve the linking speed.